 - Old Newspaper or similar to cover your surface

-Get organised.
-Lay everything out ready.
-Use the scissors to trim the egg shells so there is a larger whole to put the soil in.
+Get organised!!!
+This will make things so much easier as things can get a bit messy, which is half the fun.
+Then use the scissors to trim the eggshells so there is a larger whole to put the soil in.

-Fill the egg shells 3/4 full with the soil using the teaspoon or mini trowel.
-Lightly pat the top to make it level.
+Fill the eggshells 3/4 full with the soil using the teaspoon or mini trowel.
+Lightly pat the top to make it level with your finger.

 Sprinkle your chosen seeds on the top of the soil. (make sure you read the packet your seeds came in for guidelines as to the spacing of the seeds and what time of year to sow them.)

 Cover the seeds with a bit more soil and use the teaspoon to water the seeds.
-This makes sure you don’t over water them or disturb the seeds.
-Also you don’t want to make the egg box soggy.
+This way you can make sure you don’t over-water them or disturb the seeds.
+Also, you don’t want to make the egg box soggy.

 xx Happy Ostara Everyone! xx

 Ps… While you’re here why don’t you check out our shop???